With a hardwood body, mechanical switches & custom-sculpted keycaps, it's a dream to type on. It comes with source code & a screwdriver.

 Source code and a screwdriver

 We believe, quite strongly, that you own the things you buy from us.
 You are 100% welcome to open your keyboard up, flash its firmware, reflash its bootloader, solder weird connectors onto the circuit boards or flash our firmware onto something else.
-(Do note that we're not going to be able to help you out a lot after you do some of those things.)
-To make all of this as easy as possible for you, your Model 01 will ship with a screwdriver, firmware & bootloader source code, schematics, and all the CAD you need to design your own enclosure.
+To make all of this as easy as possible for you, your Model 01 will ship with a screwdriver, firmware & bootloader source code.

 You may never need any of that, but when you want it, it'll be there waiting for you.